Pancho Villa: Aftermath of his death

 The Monument to the Revolution in Mexico City, where a number of revolutionaries, including Villa, are buried at this pilgrimage site to the Revolution even if they were adversaries during the conflict.

 Villa was buried the day after his assassination in the city cemetery of Parral, Chihuahua, rather than in Chihuahua city, where he had built a mausoleum.
-Villa's skull was stolen from his grave in 1926.
+Villa's body was stolen from his grave on 5 February 1926, and his head removed.
+While the headless body was found nearby, a note next to the body said that the head would be sent to Columbus, New Mexico, to avenge the 1916 attack by Villa.
 According to local folklore, an American treasure hunter, Emil Holmdahl, beheaded him to sell his skull to an eccentric millionaire who collected the heads of historic figures.
 The skull is rumored to be in the possession of Yale University's Skull and Bones Society, a claim they deny.
 His remains were reburied in the Monument to the Revolution in Mexico City in 1976.
 The Francisco Villa Museum is a museum dedicated to Villa located at the site of his assassination in Parral.

-Villa's purported death mask was hidden at the Radford School in El Paso, Texas until the 1980s, when it was sent to the Historical Museum of the Mexican Revolution in Chihuahua.
+Villa's purported death mask was hidden at the Radford School in El Paso, Texas, until the 1980s, when it was sent to the Historical Museum of the Mexican Revolution in Chihuahua.
 Other museums have ceramic and bronze representations that do not match this mask.